 (iii) the student’s registration under the law of another country that provides for the registration of students has been suspended or cancelled.

+[Section 130 amended by No. 4 of 2018 s.
+45.]

 131. Change in principal place of practice, address or name

-(1) A registered health practitioner must, within 30 days of any of the following changes happening, give the National Board that registered the practitioner written notice of the change and any evidence providing proof of the change required by the Board —
+(1) A registered health practitioner must, within 30 days of any of the following changes happening, give the National Board established for the practitioner’s health profession written notice of the change and any evidence providing proof of the change required by the Board —

 (a) a change in the practitioner’s principal place of practice;